WinawerLab/bayesian-retinotopy/README.md

-# v123-retinotopic-maps
+# Bayesain Retinotopy
-Analysis and visualization code to accompany the paper Benson et al. (2017).
+Analysis and visualization code to accompany the paper Benson and Winawer (2017).

 This repository contains all the code used to analyze the data in the paper Benson *et al*.
 (2017).
 All analysis code is written in python and can be